Dr James Larkin

 - Consultant Medical Oncologist

-Dr James Larkin is a Consultant Medical Oncologist specialising in the treatment of patients with cancer of the kidney and cancers of the skin, including melanoma.
+Dr James Larkin, FRCP PhD is a Medical Oncologist specialising in the treatment of patients with cancer of the kidney and cancers of the skin, including melanoma.

 Dr Larkin took a first in Natural Sciences from Cambridge University and undertook clinical training at Oxford University, qualifying in 1996.
 He underwent general medical training in London and in 2001 won a Medical Research Council Fellowship for a Clinician, carrying out laboratory research at The Institute of Cancer Research (ICR) which led to the award of a PhD.
 He completed specialist training at The Royal Marsden and was appointed a Consultant in 2008.

-His research interests include the individualisation of patient treatment in renal cancer and melanoma, and the combination of novel targeted therapies to treat these diseases.
+His research interests include the individualisation of patient treatment in renal cancer and melanoma, and the use of novel targeted therapies and immunotherapies to treat these diseases.